East European Studies

 The DSH - or German Language University Entrance Exam for Foreign Students - is obligatory for all applicants whose first language is not German and who have earned their initial degree from a university (or equivalent institution) where the language of instruction is not German.

-The Master of Arts in East European Studies is concerned with the research oriented analysis of the developments in South-Eastern, Eastern and Central Europe.
-Students receive the opportunity approach the complex subject of Eastern European research from different perspectives.
+The Master of Arts in East European Studies is concerned with the research-oriented analysis of the developments in Southeastern and East-Central Europe, Russia and Eurasia.
+Students receive the opportunity to approach the complex subject of East European research from different perspectives.

-First, they gain introductory and in-depth knowledge in at least one of the six disciplines offered at the Institute of Eastern European studies: history, sociology, culture, politics, law or economics.
-On the other hand, the students look also closely into interdisciplinary issues of regional studies.
-Research is focused on contemporary issues, as related to the transformation processes in Eastern Europe and their historical, political and economic backgrounds.
-Additional focus is on cultural issues as well as on the study of ethno-national conflicts in Eastern Europe.
+One the one hand, they gain introductory and in-depth knowledge in at least one of the five disciplines offered at the Institute of East European studies: history, sociology, culture, politics and economics.
+On the other hand, the students look closely into interdisciplinary issues of regional studies.
+Research is focused on contemporary issues related to transformation processes in Eastern Europe and their historical, political and economic backgrounds.
+There are also research foci on cultural studies questions as well as on the exploration of ethno-national conflicts in East European and Eurasian space.